Domestic (& International) applicants for PhDs in Ecology & Evolution

 In a nutshell the process is – find a supervisor who will help you develop a very short project proposal – apply for a PhD (the usual stuff, your details + references + project proposal) - Tick the ‘Yes I’d like a scholarship’ box – Wait for the funding outcome.
 If successful you will receive an offer to do a PhD that includes your fees and about $28,000 year (tax free) to live on.
 To be eligible for the main domestic scholarships you need to be an Australian or NZ citizen, or an Australian permanent resident or humanitarian visa holder.

-If you are an international student there is a seperate application process that has a deadline at the end of August.
+If you are an international student there is a seperate application process that has a deadline at the end of August (sometimes you can also apply in the April round).
 These scholarships are extremely competitive.
 You need very high undergraduate marks and an MSc (or an Honours with a thesis equivalent to our Masters).
 Again, though, contact potential supervisors in a timely fashion to seek their feedback on your prospects (send them your undergrad marks and your CV).

 - Ball (Marilyn) Group - Ecophysiology of salinity and freezing tolerance